lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/dns.md

 After MicroK8s is up and running, adjustments need to be made to DNS processing in MicroK8s, which is handled by a MicroK8s component named CoreDNS.
 By default, CoreDNS is configured to use Google's nameservers; this is often undesirable in an institutional network, and unworkable for LOCKSS hosts with no public DNS records.

-This section will reconfigure CoreDNS to use the same nameservers configured for normal use on the host, i.e., those specified in `/etc/resolv.conf`.
-This can be done automatically as long as `/etc/resolv.conf` does not contain any loopback adresses; if it does, you will need to enter the IP addresses of the nameservers.
+This section will reconfigure CoreDNS to use the same name servers configured for normal use on the host, i.e., those specified in `/etc/resolv.conf`.
+This can be done automatically as long as `/etc/resolv.conf` does not contain any loopback adresses; if it does, you will need to enter IP addresses of upstream name servers.

 ## Configuring DNS